-Nursing is a rewarding career for those who are passionate about helping others improve their quality of life.
-Colorado is a particularly exciting place to study and practice nursing.
+Nursing is a rewarding career for passionate people who enjoy helping others improve their quality of life.
+Colorado offers a particularly exciting atmosphere in which to study and practice nursing.
 With abundant sunshine and easy access to nature, the state attracts individuals seeking healthy lifestyles and has long emphasized physical and emotional wellness.
 Healthcare organizations and medical research facilities, such as the University of Colorado's Anschutz campus in Aurora and the HealthOne Corporation's hospitals throughout the Denver area, make up many of its largest employers.

-According to the Bureau of Labor Statistics (BLS), the field of nursing is growing quickly; the job growth rate is 15% for registered nurses and 31% for nurse practitioners, both of which are higher than the national average.
-In fact, the BLS reports that registered nurses, home and personal care aides, and nursing assistants are some of the fastest-growing professions in the country.
-Students who earn a degree at one of the many nursing schools in Colorado enter a growing profession in a state that values and promotes health.
+According to the Bureau of Labor Statistics (BLS), the nursing field continues to expand, with a higher-than-average job growth rate of 15% for registered nurses (RNs) and 31% for nurse practitioners (NPs).
+The BLS reports that RNs, personal care aides, and nursing assistants are some of the fastest-growing professions in the country.
+Students who earn a degree at one of the many nursing schools in Colorado can enter a growing profession in a state that values and promotes health.

 How to Become a Nurse in Colorado

-While an associate degree in nursing prepares students for certain entry-level positions, a bachelor’s of science in nursing is the minimum degree required to practice nursing across all healthcare professions.
-In Colorado, nurse practitioners, midwives, anesthetists, and specialists are required to have a master's degree.
-Those interested in pursuing an advanced or specialized nursing position, such as a neonatal or psychiatric nurse, should consider earning a master’s of science in nursing or a doctor of nursing practice , which is the highest degree in the nursing field.
-Those interested in teaching nursing will need at least an MSN degree, although most universities require a doctoral degree.
+While an associate degree in nursing prepares students for certain entry-level positions, a bachelor of science in nursing (BSN) can enable professionals to practice nursing across all healthcare professions.
+In Colorado, NPs, midwives, anesthetists, and specialists are required to possess a master's degree.
+Those interested in pursuing an advanced or specialized nursing position, such as a neonatal or psychiatric nurse, should consider earning a master of science in nursing (MSN) or a doctorate of nursing practice (DNP), which is the highest degree in the nursing field.
+Those interested in teaching nursing will need at least an MSN degree, although most universities require a DNP.

-Nursing licenses issued in Colorado are compact licenses, which means that the license qualifies the holder to practice nursing in states that have entered into the interstate compact, including Utah, Arizona, New Mexico, and Nebraska.
-Colorado does not require nurses to complete continuing education to maintain their licenses.
+Nursing licenses issued in Colorado are compact licenses, which qualify its holders to practice in interstate compact states, including Utah, Arizona, New Mexico, and Nebraska.
+Colorado does not require nurses to complete continuing education (CE) to maintain their licenses.